Monday 28th October 2024

 • Inclusion leads to conscious decision making and psychological safety

-But don’t jump for joy just yet because there are positive business results.
-These are undoubtedly solid benefits, but there’s a lot more to it.
-DEI isn’t exactly easy.
-It’s bigger than a business initiative because it’s a reflection of our collective societies – which in turn have its own DEI issues to navigate.
+But DEI isn’t exactly easy.
+It’s bigger than a business initiative because it’s a reflection of our collective societies, which in turn has its own DEI issues to confront.
+Here’s what organizations and workplace leaders need to know and how to navigate diversity, equity, and inclusion challenges at work.

 “We may all experience the same workplace, but that doesn’t mean we all experience the workplace in the same way,” Pendell writes.
 DEI is framed by employee perceptions and employee experience, so it helps to understand how people feel today.
 Gallup research finds: